MayakaApps/Kache/README.md

 </div>

-**LRU Kache is a lightweight Kotlin Multiplatform library for that is inspired by Android's LruCache and [Jake Wharton](https://github.com/JakeWharton)'s DiskLruCache.**
+**Kache (previously Kotlinized LRU Cache) is a lightweight Kotlin Multiplatform library for that is inspired by Android's LruCache and [Jake Wharton](https://github.com/JakeWharton)'s DiskLruCache.**

+**Note: This README is for the stable v1 version.
+Currently, v2 that is compatible with Kotlin Multiplatform is a work-in-progress and once it gets stable, I'll update this file and documentation.**

 ## Setup (Gradle)